 But even though we live longer than most people in the U.S., we are not protected from obesity, heart disease, diabetes and some cancers.
 We hear a lot about diabetes in our community, but not that much about cancer, and cancer is a doozy.

 Latinas and Cancer is a complex topic, but it’s one we think is important for you and your comunidad to understand.
 (Hint: Prevention and early detection!)

 According to the American Cancer Society 2018-2020 report, Latinos and Latinas are less likely to be diagnosed with cancer than non-Latino whites overall, but cancer is the leading cause of death among Latinos.
 (Go figure!)

 There are several reasons for this confusing fact.
 One reason may be that incidence of cancer is just lower among Latinos, which would be very good news, indeed.
 But another reason might be that Latinos get diagnosed in later stages of cancer when it is too late to cure it.
 And that is tragic news, Comadres, because many cancers are curable if we catch them early enough.

 Another blow to the cancer dilemma among Latinos is that many of us don’t have access to health care.
 Some simply don’t have the resources to treat cancer when it happens.
 Many states have cancer early detection programs that are often free or low cost.
 In some states, there may even be low cost treatment options, but being low income and not having health care is still a huge challenge and one that we need to address. (a discussion for another day).

-We have prepared an overview of the cancers that Latinas need to pay extra attention to, and some steps to take to take care of yourself:
+We have prepared an overview on Latinas and Cancer.
+Here are some Healthy Lifestyle steps to take to protect yourself.